(updated 12/31/2020 to acknowledge that the DFR8000 was actually produced)

 But that just was a stop-gap at best.
 GM’s truck engineers went to work creating the ultimate COE highway tractor, one that would top the competition in every metric: weight, space efficiency, load capacity, and driver comfort.
 The “Tilt-Cab Cruiser” was first shown at the Chicago Auto Show in December 1958, and only as the cab-forward DLR8000.

 This brochure from 1959 shows the DLR 8000 (left) with its aluminum cab in front of the axle and an ultra short 108″ wheelbase, which combined with its mere 48″ of cab length meant that longer trailers could be used in highly restricted states.
-It also shows the DFR 8000 (right) that has its cab directly over the front axle, and which sat a bit higher too.
+It also shows the DFR 8000 (right) that was added later that year, which had its cab directly over the front axle, and also sat a bit higher too.
 According to the brochure, it was available in 108″ and 130″ wheelbase length.
 A very compact sleeper cab version was available in either configuration.

 There’s very little detailed historical information about these trucks except from a few brochures and a few paragraphs at some forums.
 Even the definite book “GMC Heavy Duty Trucks 1927-1987” has precious little on them.
-From some press releases and other snippets, I’ve become increasingly convinced that the DFR8000 (right, in the brochure cover) version was likely never actually built in production.
-GM press releases state that the DLR 8000 went into production in 1959, and the DFR 8000 was added sometime later.
+GM press releases state that the DLR 8000 went into production in 1959, and the DFR 8000 was added sometime later in that year.
 This ad from 1959 only shows the DLR8000.
 And as we’ll see later, by 1960 a very conventional “crackerbox” with its cab over the axle like the DFR 8000 was added, which quickly became the only version offered.

 The very minimalist cab was fabricated mostly from aluminum, with fiberglass fenders and front grille.
 The sleeper cab added a mere 24″ length; it’s not visible here, but the 30″ wide mattress makes a jog behind the driver’s seat, narrowing it down to 22″.